 There’s more than one path to the Product Specialist role at Qualtrics.
 STEM majors, including biology, chemistry, physics, statistics, math, chemical engineering, and industrial engineering grads tend to be a great fit.
 Research-heavy majors like economics, psychology, and linguistics can also thrive as Product Specialists.
 No matter what you majored in, the Qualtrics team says the most qualified applicants are people-oriented and skilled at solving complex problems.

 See yourself as a Qualtrics Product Specialist?
 They’re hiring!
-Head over to WayUp and apply now.
+Check out their open roles on WayUp.